TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/solution-application-must-be-listening-on-the-specified-port--20.md

 <!--issueDescription-->

 <!--issueDescription-->
 Our investigation has determined that no application is listening on port number <port #> on <destination VM>.
-In order to be able to connect to this port, an application needs to be listening on it.
+To connect to this port, an application needs to be listening on it.
-Please make sure that the application that you are trying to connect to is started and configured to listen on this port on all IP addresses associated with the VM.
+Make sure that the application that you are trying to connect to is started and configured to listen on this port on all IP addresses associated with the VM.
 <!--/issueDescription-->

 <!--/issueDescription-->